Bay of Pigs: History

-Playa Girón and Playa Larga were the landing sites for seaborne forces of armed Cuban exiles and the land strip for some American planes(but not many as America did not want Cuba to realize that it was American sponsored) in the Bay of Pigs Invasion, an American CIA-sponsored attempt to overthrow the new government of Cuban Prime Minister Fidel Castro in April 1961.
+Playa Girón and Playa Larga were the landing sites for seaborne forces of armed Cuban exiles and the land strip for some American planes (but not many as America did not want Cuba to realize that it was American sponsored) in the Bay of Pigs Invasion, an American CIA-sponsored attempt to overthrow the new government of Cuban Prime Minister Fidel Castro in April 1961.

 According to Fidel Castro's former bodyguard, the late Juan Reinaldo Sánchez, Castro lived in great luxury and had a private island called Cayo Piedra in the Bay of Pigs, replete with "mansions, guest houses, a heliport, dolphinarium, turtle lagoon, his luxury yacht Aquarama – a gift from Leonid Brezhnev – and deep-sea fishing speedboat".

 Diving

 The Bay of Pigs is a relatively quiet site for diving.
 Dive centers exist in Playa Larga, Playa Girón and Caleta Buena.
 Twelve dive sites in the bay display excellent visibility of 20 to 40 m, an average water temperature of 22 C in December and 29 C in July.
-Walls of coral, caverns and a variety of fish (including the barracuda, lionfish and groupers, among others), coral and sponges can be found in the Bay of Pigs.
+Walls of coral, caverns, and a variety of fish (including the barracuda, lionfish, and groupers, among others), coral, and sponges can be found in the Bay of Pigs.

-The Cueva de los Peces, with 72 m depth the deepest cenote of Cuba, is located at 18 km south of Playa Larga.
+The Caves of the Fishes (Cueva de los Peces), with 72 m depth the deepest cenote of Cuba, is located at 18 km south of Playa Larga.